NATO expels eight Russian diplomats, alleging they were working as spies

 Relations between the military bloc and Moscow have grown progressively worse since Russia’s annexation of Ukraine’s Crimean Peninsula in 2014.
 Moscow has regularly accused NATO of deploying troops and weapons close to its border.
 Tensions spiked this spring, when Russia increased its military presence along the Ukrainian border; the Kremlin said the buildup was for planned exercises.

+Stoltenberg responded by raising concerns about Russia’s aggressive actions in Ukraine, its support of Belarus and hybrid actions against NATO allies, including election interference, the official said, speaking on condition of anonymity to describe a closed-door meeting.

+The secretary general also reiterated a proposal originally made more than 18 months ago to hold another meeting of the NATO-Russia Council, the official said, describing the council as an “important platform for dialogue.”

 Khurshudyan reported from Moscow.
+John Hudson and Paul Sonne in Washington contributed to this report.